19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 (2) The Minister may make regulations to prescribe the offences which may be compounded.

-(3) Where the person reasonably suspected of having committed an offence under this Act was below the age of 18 years at the time of the alleged offence, a condition that may be imposed under subsection (1) in compounding the offence includes requiring the person and his parents or guardian to attend at such place as the Chief Executive may specify for the purpose of counselling.
+(3) Where the person reasonably suspected of having committed an offence under this Act was an under‑aged person at the time of the alleged offence, a condition that may be imposed under subsection (1) in compounding the offence includes requiring the person and his parents or guardian to attend at such place as the Chief Executive may specify for the purpose of counselling.

 [35/2002]

+[Act 46 of 2017 wef 01/01/2019]

 ### Fees, charges, etc., collected by Chief Executive or authorised officer